SuronixOfficial/Into-Light/README.md

 PLEASE ENSURE THAT YOU ARE CONNECTED TO THE INTERNET BEFORE PLAYING AS THE GAME UTILIZES GEMINI'S API

-The game utilizes the power of the Gemini chatbot to generate its narrative stories, the API calls are called via an a Google Apps Script
+The game utilizes the power of the Gemini language model to generate its narrative stories, the API calls are called via an a Google Apps Script

 Controls: